ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 <!-- The objective of this lab is to analyze the characteristics of waves on a string.
 You will do this by examining 3 systems with varying characteristics. -->

 In the rest of the lab you will watch videos of different versions of the same setup.
 You can see a schematic of the basic setup in Figure 8 below.
-(This is the same apparatus that appears in Figure  7.)
+(This is the same apparatus that appears in Figure  7, above.)
 We have a string, anchored at one end, with an oscillator (driver) attached near that end.
 The string is then run over a pulley with a mass $m$ hanging off the end to create tension in the string.
 We can vary the frequency at which the oscillator vibrates, the length of the string (the spacing between the anchor and the pulley), and the amount of mass hanging off the end.

 :::Figure:Figure
 ![Figure 8](imgs/WavesDrawing.png)
 :::

-We will start by setting up a system, System 1, and measure the physical characteristics of that system -- length, tension (determined by the mass), and density of the string.
+We will start by setting up a system, System 1, and measure the physical characteristics of that system &ndash; length, tension (determined by the hanging mass), and linear mass density of the string.
 Then we will perform the experiment to make some initial **baseline** measurements.
 We will then repeat the same measurements with two additional systems.
-System 2 will have the same length as System 1, but the half the tension (mass) as System 1.
-System 3 will have half the length as System 1 but the same tension (mass) as System 1.
-Because the string is elastic, its density varies with the tension; the greater the tension, the more the string stretches, and the lower the density.
-We have therefore measured the density for each run, and will give each value.
-(As you might guess, two of these should be the same; they are, indeed, very close.)
+System 2 will have the same length as System 1, but the half the tension (hanging mass) as System 1.
+System 3 will have half the length as System 1 but the same tension (hanging mass) as System 1.
+We have measured the linear mass density of the string to be 3.0 g/m.

 The goal of the experiment for each system is to understand and see the relationship between frequency and when standing waves occur.
 Then we will compare and contrast our three runs to see how changing the tension and length affect this.